Catholics Affirm Sola Scriptura

 And

-for them, it’s is a tidy package that automatically makes them feel
+for them, it is a tidy package that automatically makes them feel

 superior.
 But is it defensible (or even consistent)?

-The first problem for the Protestant here is that all Christians believe more than what Scripture teaches.
+The first problem for the Protestant here is that all Christians believe and adhere to more than what Scripture teaches.

 For